silbue98/PRO1000-V24/src/README.md

 # USN Co-Working Space Website Source Code

 ## Introduction
-This `src` directory contains the source code for the USN Co-Working Space website.
+This `src` directory contains the latest source code for the USN Co-Working Space website.
 It includes HTML, CSS, and JavaScript files critical for building the digital representation of the USN Co-Working Space, providing an engaging and functional online environment for users.

 ## Project Status
 This is an ongoing project.
 The source code within this directory is actively developed, reflecting current design improvements and functionality enhancements based on continuous feedback integration.